MULKHI/Postman-newman-circleci/README.md

 ## Usage

-To use the `postman/newman` Orb, reference it in your CircleCI config and then use the `newman-run` command.
+To use the `postman/newman` , reference it in your CircleCI config and then use the `newman-run` command.

 ```yaml
 version: 2.1